-WEC staff receives regular communications from NASED, NASS, and NASCIO.
-WEC staff analyzes these communications for information that is relevant to Wisconsin elections.
+The major national elections organizations (NASED, NASS, and NASCIO) regularly share security best practices with the WEC.
+Commission staff analyze these communications for information that is relevant to Wisconsin elections.
 For example, NASED will pose elections related surveys to its members and, as a result, all states are able to learn from the results.
 NASED also hosts events and conferences which are an excellent opportunity for election officials across the county to learn from one another and other partner organizations to and coordinate on best practices.
 When NASS holds conferences or events that cover election related topics, WEC staff receives an invitation to attend.
-WEC staff attended NASS "Tech Talk" events in 2018 to coordinate with its membership to stay up to date on elections security and technology.
+WEC staff attended NASS "Tech Talk" events in 2018 and 2019 to coordinate with its membership to stay up to date on elections security and technology.
+In 2020, Tech Talks were held regularly and remotely.
 WEC staff will continue to monitor these organizations for information and resources that are applicable to elections in Wisconsin.

-C. State of Wisconsin Enterprise Level
+C. State of Wisconsin - Enterprise

-The Wisconsin Elections Commission (WEC) is an agency within the State of Wisconsin government.
-While the WEC is an independent state agency, it utilizes enterprise level technology services available through the State of Wisconsin Division of Enterprise Technology (DET).
+While the WEC is a small independent state agency, it leverages enterprise level technology services available through the State of Wisconsin Division of Enterprise Technology (DET).
 DET, housed within the Wisconsin Department of Administration (DOA), provides many services to the WEC including server hosting and management, phone and email hosting, and desktop imaging and support.
-The WEC also has other security partners at the state enterprise level including Division of Emergency Management, the National Guard and state and local law enforcement.
+The WEC also has other security partners at the state enterprise level including Division of Emergency Management, the Wisconsin National Guard and state and local law enforcement.
 In preparing for an election related security disaster or emergency management event, the National Guard and State level law enforcement have been able to provide resources and guidance.
 The WEC communicates regularly with state level enterprise partners and has regular meetings with such agencies to better understand and coordinate their roles in elections security prevention and response.